Competition Monitoring has plenty of use cases. Indeed, it can help you to improve user onboarding and attract more customers.

 There is a lot of Project Management tools right there.
-We have Asana, Trello, Atlassian and many more of them, and almost all of them are complicated, and the best software out there is the one who provides the best education and onboarding methodologies for their customers.
+We have Asana, Trello, Atlassian, and many more of them, and almost all of them are complicated.
+The best software out there is the one that provides the best education and onboarding methodologies for its customers.

 When some customer is changing one tool and going to another one, the biggest problem he has is the transformation itself.

 Create unique explaining videos.
-For example, you as a CEO can speak and explain your potential customers how can they actually use the tool or what are the benefits of using your tool instead of your competitors’ tools.
+For example, you, as a CEO, can speak and explain your potential customers how can they use the tool or what are the benefits of using your tool instead of your competitors’ tools.